51073 Class 119 Driving Motor Brake Composite

 The late 2010's saw DMU running reduced at the Ecclesbourne Valley Railway, which meant 51073/50599 started to be used less frequently due to the set's unusual layout and low capacity.

-In 2019 the withdrawal of 50599 from service, plus the departure of another vehicle from the railway, led to 51073 being paired with Class 101 51505 for a time.
+In 2019 the withdrawal of 50599 from service, plus the departure of another vehicle from the railway, led to 51073 being paired once again with Class 101 51505 for a time.
 This created a set with slightly better seating capacity, but 51073's external appearance was letting it down, so use continued to be limited.

 Unfortunately the Covid pandemic severely affected the railway and the ability to undertake the overhauls programme and 51073 was one of the victims.
 Although mechanically fully servicable, the bodywork degredation prevented the vehicle from any further use and there was no resource available for rectification.
 Some three and a half years of storage followed, during which time the railway continued to review the need for such a large resident DMU fleet.
 51073's low seating capacity potentially made it a less desirable vehicle.

-A start on repairing 51073's filler-heavy main bodysides was made in the autumn of 2023, but the work was brief and the vehicle returned to storage.
+A start on repairing 51073's filler-heavy main bodysides was made in the autumn of 2023, but the work was brief and the vehicle soon returned to storage.

 Future Plans